-Language proficiency 1) at the intermediate level is required at Villanova for languages offered through the Humanities Department (Latin) or the Department of Romance Languages and Literatures (French, Italian, Portuguese, Spanish), or 2) at the introductory level for languages offered through the Humanities Department (ancient Greek) and the Institute for Global Interdisciplinary Studies (Arabic, Chinese, Irish, Japanese, or Russian.)
-Normally, this is achieved through taking two courses.
+Language proficiency 1) at the intermediate level is required at Villanova for languages offered through the or the Department of Romance Languages and Literatures (French, Italian, Portuguese, Spanish) as well as Latin; or 2) at the introductory level for languages offered through the and the Institute for Global Interdisciplinary Studies (Arabic, Chinese, Irish, Japanese, or Russian) as well as ancient Greek.
+Latin and ancient Greek are offered through the Humanities Department.

 Students who have their language requirement waived through the proficiency exam or petition for exemption will be required to take two additional free electives.